Howtoo Logo

 • Park on level ground and set the parking brake.

-• Turn off all lights, accessories, and the ignition.
+• Make sure all lights, accessories, and the ignition are off.

-• Open the hood and make sure the hood stays supported.
+• Open the hood and locate the battery on the engine bay.

 🔨 Step-by-Step Instructions